June 25, 2015

-The event at the Marriott Hotel, which was part organised by former West Ham, Newcastle and Chelsea striker Demba Ba and raised funds to support street children in his home country of Senegal, was attended by current Chelsea stars Eden Hazard, John Terry and Branislav Ivanovic.
+The event at the Marriott Hotel, which was partly organized by former West Ham, Newcastle, and Chelsea striker Demba Ba and raised funds to support street children in his home country of Senegal, was attended by current Chelsea stars Eden Hazard, John Terry, and Branislav Ivanovic.

 Sheikha, who talked to the BBC about the SATUC World Cup when she was a studio guest on BBC Radio 5 Live’s Stephen Nolan show on Sunday evening, was also given the opportunity to address the distinguished audience and tell them about the aims of her event.

 She was especially pleased that she also had a chance to talk with all the players about this exciting new global tournament and that so many of them responded with such interest.
 Following on from these conversations we hope to announce soon the name of a VERY exciting new tournament ambassador in the near future – we will keep you posted!

 “I have no doubt that the children around the world striving to take part in the SATUC World Cup, will be even more motivated to do well when they know that so many world-class players, who have often overcome major obstacles themselves in order to reach their goals and this level of success, are now aware of this tournament and their situations.’’